Marsilea-viz/marsilea/docs/source/tutorial/customized_render.rst

 Retrieve side axes
 ------------------

-To get a side axes is similar to retrieve main axes.
-You can get it by calling :meth:`get_ax() <heatgraphy.WhiteBoard.get_ax>` with the name of the target axes.
-Therefore, you need to explicitly assign a name to your target plot to get the axes that it renders on.
+To retrieve side axes, use the :meth:`get_ax() <heatgraphy.WhiteBoard.get_ax>` method and provide the name of your target plot.
+Remember to assign a name to your plot first:

 .. code-block:: python